Diabetes

 OAD combinations

 Since the different kinds of OADs help lower blood glucose in different ways, some may be used together.
-These options allow doctors to come up with treatment plans that meet individual needs.
+These options allow health care professionals to come up with treatment plans that meet individual needs.

 GLP-1 receptor agonists

-Your doctor may also prescribe a GLP-1 receptor agonist (GLP‑1 RA) as part of your therapy.
+Your health care professional may also prescribe a GLP-1 receptor agonist (GLP‑1 RA) as part of your therapy.

 GLP-1 is short for glucagon-like peptide-1.
 It's a naturally occurring hormone released from cells in your body that helps it release insulin to help keep blood glucose in balance.
 If you have type 2 diabetes, your body may not be responding to GLP-1 properly.
 When your insulin isn't released at the right time or in the right amount, your blood glucose can get too high.